JuanFajardo/CheatSheet/GraphFacebook.md

     People who studied \[Subject\] at \[College\] in \[Year\]
     People who are not my friends and went to \[School\] in \[Year\]

-3. Find someone on Facebook.
+3. Buscar a quien sea en Facebook.

    People who work nearby
     People who are \[Profession Name\] \(like Doctors, Programmers, etc.\)